Shaw Local

 The Braves added a goal with 11 seconds to go in the opening half to make it 5-1 at the break, and once the third quarter started, the Boilermakers really started to chip away at the deficit.

-Pierce Cailteux made it a 5-2 game with his goal just 25 seconds into the third, and after Bremen’s Justin Chimino responded with his fourth goal of the game, the Boilermakers got goals from Eli Swafford, Charlie Quigley and another from Reynolds to make it 6-5 entering the fourth.
+Pierce Cailteux made it a 5-2 game with his goal just 25 seconds into the third.
+After that Bremen’s Justin Chimino responded with his fourth goal of the game.
+The Boilermakers got goals from Eli Swafford, Charlie Quigley and another from Reynolds to make it 6-5 entering the fourth.

 The Boilermakers nearly tied things up with four minutes to play in the fourth, but were turned away by Bremen goalkeeper Juan Reyes.
-A little over two minutes later, Evan Dieters scored a dagger for the Braves to make it 7-5 with a 1:25 to go.
+A little more than two minutes later, Evan Dieters scored the dagger for the Braves to make it 7-5 with 1:25 to go.

-Helping lead the Boilermakers over this final month of the regular season is a group of upperclassmen led by players like the senior Quigley and juniors Swafford and Reynolds.
+Helping lead the Boilermakers over the final month of the regular season are upperclassmen such as senior Quigley and juniors Swafford and Reynolds.

 “Charlie Quigley is without a doubt one of the best defenders I’ve ever met,” Martin said.
 “You cannot compete with this individual.
 He will slide under you and take the ball out from the opposite before you even know what’s happened.
 When you realize it, now he’s attacking your goal.

-Martin said seniors like Kyle Gould, Davin Fitzpatrick and Eduardo Olguin have emerged as leaders while experienced swimmers but newer water polo players like Tylen Coyle have been adjusting well.
+Martin said seniors Kyle Gould, Davin Fitzpatrick and Eduardo Olguin have emerged as leaders, while experienced swimmers but newer water polo players like Tylen Coyle have been adjusting well.

-Martin said that if things keep trending like they have been, the Boilermakers can make some noise come postseason.
+Martin said that if things keep trending as they have been, the Boilermakers can make some noise in the postseason.

-“The season is looking up,” he said.
-“The other teams my be looking at the scores and thinking that if they get us in the playoffs, it’s in the bag.
+“The season is looking up,” Martin said.
+“The other teams might be looking at the scores and thinking that if they get us in the playoffs it’s in the bag.
 That’s good.
 I appreciate those thoughts and motivation, but we don’t need it.”